 - Acquire the cultural, methodological, and analytical skills needed to interpret available information related to security and justice issues.

 These objectives will be expressed differently at each level of the program.

-The objectives and outcomes of the Ph.D. in Criminal Justice include:
+The objectives and outcomes of the Ph.D. in Criminal Justice and Criminology include: